 EcoSensory Therapy started as the meeting of kindred spirits.
-Dr. Matthew Slavin having finished his Doctorate in Clinical Psychology researching Nature-based therapies joined Claire Pemrick and Chris West (Occupational Therapists and specialists in sensory integration) in their quest to use nature as the therapist.
+Claire Pemrick, Chris West and Dr. Matt Slavin came together in their quest to work with nature as the co-therapist.
 It was the start of something extremely special; a vision and coming together of shared minds at the sharp end of research and practice in healthcare.
 These beginnings have been sewn with love, nurture and passion and offer help and support to those in need through new and ancient ways.
-I hope that when you join us, you too will feel this ‘return to home’ that has been sewn into the very foundations of EcoSensory Therapy.
+We hope that when you join us, you too will feel this ‘return to home’ that has been sewn into the very foundations of EcoSensory Therapy.

 In my memories of childhood I am outside, in the woods or mud camp, climbing trees, tramping through the fields with the heavy clay sticking to my boots.
 The domestic dramas dissipated when my family were outside.
 Nature regulated us all.